GluuFederation/docs-oxd-prod/3.1.4/sources/upgrade/index.md

 - UMA 2.0: Supported in oxd 3.1.4 and Gluu Server 3.1.4
 - UMA 1.0.1: **Not** supported in oxd 3.1.4 or Gluu Server 3.1.4
 - OpenID Connect: Supported in all versions of oxd and Gluu Server
-- Pricing: If you upgrade existing oxd installations to oxd 3.1.4, the new per application billing model described above will take effect.
-This could have an impact on your monthly bill

 ## OpenID Connect
 Follow these simple steps to migrate your JSON files: